F1282231/Power_Outages/README.md

 ### 5. Final Product (Unfinished)

-Our final product is an interactive App that ask users to input a state, and shows users if the state is suffering from major eletrical disturbances.
+The final product we are planning to create is an interactive App that ask users to input a state, and shows users if the state is suffering from major electrical disturbances.
+We are limited by the time so we only have a Jupyter Notebook working on Flask.

 **Below are the Jupyter Notebook for Final Product:**
 - [Final Product](./Code/App_development.ipynb)